By Danielle DeSimone

 There is no better time to reach out to the service members, military spouses and military families in your community than in times of heightened tension and conflict that involve our men and women in uniform.

-According to the Blue Star Families 2018 Military Family Lifestyles Survey, less than 20% of the military community feel that the general public understands the sacrifices required of military families, and nearly 50% feel that they don’t even belong in their civilian community.
+According to the Blue Star Families 2019 Military Family Lifestyles Survey, only 12% of the military community feel that the general public understands the sacrifices required of military families, and 40% feel that they don’t even belong in their civilian community.